Undergraduate Policies and Expectations

 When a student is facing extenuating circumstances at the end of an academic term and all but a minor portion of the coursework has been satisfactorily completed, the student can discuss with their instructor the potential of being awarded an "Incomplete" grade, with the intent to finish the coursework on a schedule set by the instructor within one year.
 It is up to the discretion of the instructor to determine if it is appropriate to award an Incomplete grade.

-Students must maintain a minimum GPA of 2.0 to be in Academic Good Standing at the University.
-Students who fall below 2.0 will be on Academic Probation and must raise their cumulative GPA to at least 2.0 by the end of the very next semester in order to continue as a student in the Eller College.
-Students who do not achieve a 2.0 Cumulative GPA by the end of the very next semester will be removed from the Eller College and may also face University Academic Disqualification.
+Students must maintain a minimum GPA of 2.0 to be in Academic Good Standing and eligible to enroll in classes at the University.
+Students who fall below 2.0 will be on Academic Warning and must raise their cumulative GPA to at least 2.0 by the end of the very next semester in order to continue as a student in the Eller College.
+Students who do not achieve a 2.0 Cumulative GPA by the end of the very next semester will be on Academic Probation and will be removed from the Eller College.

 The Eller College supports and adheres to the University policies as set forth in the Academic Catalog.
 If a student believes that they deserve redress or exception to a university policy, they can explore a University General Petition.
-To discuss the General Petition requirements and initiate the process, students should contact Laura Ullrich, associate director, by email at firstname.lastname@example.org.
+To discuss the General Petition requirements and initiate the process, students should contact Laura Ullrich, director of academic advising, by email at firstname.lastname@example.org.

 For all other questions and for further clarification, contact your Academic Advisor.